dbonates/dir/README.md

 ### How it works

 While on a directory, fire the app with parameter `-s` and an alias.
-Later, you just need to call `dir` with that alias as a parameter and you'll be there!
+Then, it will be as an alias on your shell as soon as you refresh your `~/.bash_profile` file.

 ### Instalation: